If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Healthcare costs increase, and the emphasis on care for prevention becomes a priority.

-Since the emphasis shifts more onto the prevention of disease, the nutrition coaches can provide some valuable service in keeping people healthy and avoiding any kind of disability or chronic disease.
-Large hospitals have begun to put their emphasis on wellness and giving affordable services for care and guidance.
+Since the emphasis shifts more to disease prevention, nutrition coaches can provide valuable service in keeping people healthy and avoiding disability or chronic disease.
+Large hospitals have begun emphasizing wellness and giving affordable services for care and guidance.

 Client Confidentiality

 This is a very important part of the job in the health industry.
-This confidentiality means that coaches should not discuss the personal issues that their clients have with any other person unless you have been given their consent.
+This confidentiality means that coaches should not discuss their clients’ personal issues with any other person unless they have been given their consent.

-If you are using their information is some way, then any distinguishing features and their name should be omitted.
+If you use their information somehow, then any distinguishing features and their name should be omitted.

 Expectations of the Nutrition Coach

-Nutrition coaches will need to have a working knowledge of basic nutrition and coaching services.
+Nutrition coaches must have a working knowledge of basic nutrition and coaching services.

 Some things a nutrition coach can do these:

-- Recommend that clients talk supplements and their use with RDNs, physicians, or pharmacists.
+• Recommend that clients discuss supplements and their use with RDNs, physicians, or pharmacists.

-- Promote the guidelines for calories that are given by the USDA.
+• Promote the guidelines for calories that the USDA gives.

 Providing Healthy Eating Guidelines

-Nutrition coaches are not there to give specific meal plans, but instead incorporate balanced eating for their clients.
-The resources used are for the most part free for the public to use.
+Nutrition coaches are not there to give specific meal plans but instead incorporate balanced eating for their clients.
+The resources used are mostly free for the public to use.

 The Scope of the Process: Assess, Educate, Implement

 Nutrition coaches can also help to facilitate an action plan for their clients.
-It is important for the client and coach to spend time going over the why’s for what they will be doing in the action plan.
+The client and coach need to review the why’s for their actions in the action plan.

 Assess